dili021/Adopt-a-Pet/README.md

   - using Node for server side rendering
   - using Redux
   - using Emotion for CSS in JS
-  - using TypeScript to introduce type checking
+  - using TypeScript to introduce type checking (on master)
   - using Jest for testing

 ## Built with